yiisoft/docs/guide/en/runtime/sessions.md

 ## Configuring middleware

-In order for session to work properly, ensure that `\Yiisoft\Yii\Web\Session\SessionMiddleware` is registed in application middleware stack before request router.
+In order for session to work properly, ensure that `\Yiisoft\Yii\Web\Session\SessionMiddleware` is registered in application middleware stack before request router.

 ## Opening and closing session